TechArtistG/ShaderLabLab/README.md

 A system using T4 Templates to generate Unity ShaderLab code in the Editor

 # Why?
 Unity's ShaderLab lanuages lacks any kind of preprocessing directives.
-ShaderLabLab provides templating functionality to overcome the limiations of ShaderLab and even shader code comilation directives.
+ShaderLabLab provides templating functionality to overcome the limiations of ShaderLab and even shader code compilation directives.
 You could even auto generate extended custom GUI scripts.

 # Common Uses
 * File Includes eg include common Properties between shaders